Religion in Antarctica: History (including the subantarctic islands)

 Around 1900, whaling stations and expedition camps were erected in the larger area.
 After World War II, some military expeditions explored the region.
 The International Geophysical Year (1957–1958) marked the end of a long period during the Cold War when scientific interchange between East and West had been seriously interrupted and has since contributed to civil scientific exploration.
 Since the 1950s, most stations in Antarctica have been constructed exclusively for scientific research.
 Extended stays in the region can be an extremely stressful experience for the researchers who often have been separated from their families for months at a time.
-Jesuits, which have had a long tradition of geophysical research in Antarctica, contributed as well to the early Antarctic missions.
+Jesuits, who have had a long tradition of geophysical research in Antarctica, contributed as well to the early Antarctic missions.
 Notable Jesuit scholars like Edward A. Bradley, Henry F. Birkenhauer, J. Joseph Lynch and Daniel J. Linehan have been among those.

 The first churches south of the Antarctic Convergence and north of 60° S latitude (and thus not part of the Antarctic Treaty System) are Notre-Dame des Vents at Port-aux-Français on the main island of Kerguelen and the Norwegian Lutheran Church, a former Lutheran chapel in Grytviken, South Georgia (since 1913).
 After years of abandonment and weathering the harsh elements of the region (roof damaged in 1994), the Grytviken church was renovated by the keepers of South Georgia Museum and volunteers in 1996–1998 and now serves for occasional church services and marriage ceremonies.

 Some churches north of the Antarctic Convergence serve Antarctic territories, such as the Christ Church Cathedral in Stanley, which is the southernmost Anglican cathedral in the world.
 It serves as the parish church not only for the Falkland Islands, but also South Georgia and the British Antarctic Territory.
-Punta Arenas in the southern tip of the South American mainland (just north of Tierra del Fuego) also has a Roman Catholic cathedral, which serves the Chilean Antarctic Territory.
+Punta Arenas, at the southern tip of the South American mainland (just north of Tierra del Fuego), also has a Roman Catholic cathedral, which serves the Chilean Antarctic Territory.

 Christians have increasingly turned toward Internet communications for fellowship in the 21st century.